Correlation detection in trees for planted graph alignment: Sufficient conditions based on counting automorphisms of Galton-Watson trees

-Note that any tree $\tau\in \cX_n$ such that $\tau\equiv \btau^*$ can be determined by a collection giving the reordering of the children of each node of $\btau^*$ at depth $n-1$.
-Moreover, the number of such permutations that produce this particular tree $\tau$ is precisely given by $\card{\Aut(\btau^*)}$.
+Note that any tree $\tau\in \cX_d$ such that $\tau\equiv \tau^*$ can be described by a relabeling of the form giving the reordering of the children of each node of $\tau^*$ at depth $d-1$.
+Moreover, the number of relabelings $r$ that produce this particular tree $\tau$ is precisely given by $\card{\Aut(\tau^*)}$.
 Thus the number of trees in the summation \eqref{eq:lower_bound_LR_1} is precisely